neso613/French_TTS/README.md

 # French_TTS
-This repository is a collection of French TTS Models in TFLite
+This repository is a collection of French TTS Models in TFLite.\
+Adding TFlite models is the future work.

 ## Installation
 - Python 3.6+